Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Some of the perks you can get include, free checked bags on a particular airline, airline fee credit, priority boarding, lounge access, Global Entry or TSA PreCheck application fee credit, hotel or airline elite status, travel insurance and more.

-What are the common pros and cons of a credit card with an annual fee?
+Pros and cons of a credit card with an annual fee

 - Generous signup bonus.
-Many annual fee cards offers a particularly valuable signup bonus.
-Based on the card you choose and its annual fee, you can earn a bonus with a value between $500 and $1,000 or more.
+Many annual fee cards offer a particularly valuable signup bonus.

 - Travel perks.
 This is the bread and butter of many annual fee cards.
 Get perks such as a companion certificate, airport lounge access, free hotel stays, annual travel credit, concierge service and more.

 - Travel insurance.
 Many, but not all, annual fee cards offer some level of travel insurance.
-Examples include travel accident insurance, lost luggage reimbursement, baggage delay reimbursement, trip cancelation insurance, car rental collision damage waiver and more.
+Examples include travel accident insurance, lost luggage reimbursement, or baggage delay reimbursement.

 - Annual fee.
 You’ll need to pay an upfront fee each year for using the card and its perks.
 Depending on your card, this can be anywhere from $95 to $550 or more.

-- High APR.
-Pay your balance on time to avoid accruing high interest.
-Of course, the APR you get mostly depends on your creditworthiness, but these types of cards often come with an APR on the higher end.
+- Potentially high APR.
+The APR you get mostly depends on your creditworthiness, but these types of cards often come with an APR on the higher end.

 Compare credit cards with an annual fee